/

 Casper

-Casper offers four different styles of mattress, all made in the United States.
-It also sells bed frames, sheets, pillows and wake-up lights.
-We tried the Original Mattress, its most popular model.
+At the time I conducted this test, Casper offered four different styles of mattress, all made in the United States.
+(It has since expanded its offering by two.)
+It also sells bed frames, sheets, pillows, dog beds and wake-up lights.
+I tried the Original Mattress—now known as The Casper—its most popular model.

 Advertisement

-It arrives at your door in a small box that's easy to carry upstairs because of the handles on each side.
+It arrives at your door in a box that's easy to carry upstairs because of the handles on each side.
 It's small and light enough that you could probably lift it solo (but ideally you'd have someone to help).
-And you don't have to wait around for your mattress to be delivered — there's an option for the courier to leave it at your door, even if you're not home.
+And you don't have to wait around for your mattress to be delivered—there's an option for the courier to leave it at your door, even if you're not home.

-As a boxed-mattress newbie, I was so impressed by the amount of time it took to get the mattress out of the box and ready to sleep on — from door to bed, the whole process took just ten minutes.
+As a boxed-mattress newbie, I was so impressed by the amount of time it took to get the mattress out of the box and ready to sleep on—from door to bed, the whole process took just 10 minutes.
 I was under the impression that you had to wait hours for it to inflate, but as soon as the plastic came off, it popped up in about three seconds and was ready to sleep on.
 It was also super light to lift up on to the bed.
-I also expected the mattress to smell funny — but there were absolutely no fumes or weird, plastic-y odours.
+I also expected the mattress to smell funny—but there were absolutely no fumes or weird, plastic-y odours.

 Casper mattress